resonance-designs/WSL-Dev-Startup/README.md

 *	**<code>host-array.example.ps1</code>**
 *	**<code>software-blocks.example.txt</code>**

-The text files contain chunks of a hosts file that is copied over to the Windows hosts file.
-The **<code>host-array.example.ps1</code>** contains an object array.
+The text files contain chunks of a hosts file that you want copied over to the Windows hosts file.
+The **<code>host-array.example.ps1</code>** contains an object array consisting of hosts (typically virtual hosts/sites configured in your Apache and/or Nginx web servers) that you want to map to the WSL IP.
 You can use this array to specify comment lines as well.

 ### <code>\includes</code>
 The **<code>\includes</code>** folder contains various functions, utilities, configurations, and services.
 We'll go through the purpose of each of them:

+#### <code>colors.ps1</code>
+This file runs the commands necessary to build the Windows host file.
+Certain parameters of these commands need to match your configurations and variable values.
+You can use this file as a guide and remove or add commands to fit your needs.

 #### <code>import-hosts.ps1</code>
 This file runs the commands necessary to build the Windows host file.
 Certain parameters of these commands need to match your configurations and variable values.
 You can use this file as a guide and remove or add commands to fit your needs.